containerbuildsystem/cachi2/docs/gomod.md

 directory alongside your module.
 Before go 1.17, `go mod vendor` used to download fewer dependencies than `go mod download`.
 Starting with 1.17, that is no longer true - see the [overview][readme-gomod] in the README.

-We generally discourage vendoring, but Cachi2 does support it nonetheless via the `--gomod-vendor` and `--gomod-vendor-check` flags.
-Here's how Cachi2 behaves based on the flags used and the state of your repository:
+We generally discourage vendoring, but Cachi2 does support processing repositories that contain vendored content.
+In this case, instead of a regular prefetching of dependencies, Cachi2 will only validate if the contents of the vendor directory are consistent with what `go mod vendor` would produce.

-* No flags - call go mod download to download dependencies.
-If there is a vendor/ directory, ignore it.
+### Deprecated flags

-* `--gomod-vendor` - call go mod vendor to create the vendor/ directory.
-If there is one already, overwrite it.
+Cachi2's behavior towards vendoring used to be governed by two flags:

-* `--gomod-vendor-check` - if the vendor/ directory does not exist, do the same thing as gomod-vendor.
-Otherwise, call go mod vendor and verify that nothing changed in the vendor/ directory.
-If anything did change, raise an error.
+* `--gomod-vendor`

-⚠ The default (no flags) vendoring behavior is problematic, since Cachi2 does not know if you will use the vendored dependencies or the downloaded ones.
-Cachi2 reports the downloaded ones, but cannot guarantee the report is correct.
+* `--gomod-vendor-check`

-The default behavior and the available flags may change in the future.
+Both are deprecated and will have no effect when set.
+They are only kept for backwards compatibility reasons.

 ## Understanding reported dependencies